StupidHackathonAMS/geolize.css/readme.md

 `<link rel="stylesheet" type="text/css" href="geolize.css">`

 We've included some image presets to make your site look even MORE awesome.
-If you want to use those too, make sure use bower.
+If you want to use those too, make sure to download the `img` folder too (or use Bower).